bootlin/snagboot/docs/about/contributing.md

 - operators are surrounded by spaces e.g. a = 3 + 2 not a=3+2
 - function arguments are separated by spaces e.g. foo(a, b, c)
 - please lint your code with ruff: `cd snagboot && ruff check src`
+- and run the test suite: `cd snagboot && python tests.py`

 ## Code architecture